A Bit of History

 Following the advent of the internet, Martin and Sue decided that the Programme could be better maintained by way of a web site, copies of the pages from which could be posted to those without access to the 'web'.

 Accordingly, in January 2003, we launched the 'Mountainview Trips' website, using the free web space provided by our email provider.
 That comprised 7 pages - a Summary page and further pages providing more details about our different categories of trips, (evenings, day walks, holidays, etc).
 Tagged on to this were a further 20 or so pages designed by Sue, describing the Tour of Mont Blanc walk that we did in 2000.
-These days those latter pages, virtually unchanged from the first upload, receive a steady flow of visitors from all over the world.
+These days those latter pages, virtually unchanged from the first upload, still receive a steady flow of visitors from all over the world.

 It soon became obvious that it would be a shame to delete all reference to a 'trip' once it had happened, so an Archive page was created as a means of summarising all the trips in chronological order.
 This page became very long and has now been sub-divided.

 And since we were taking photos and writing reports on certain trips, why not publish those as well?
-So we sometimes do that, an early example being our Welsh 3000's walk in July 2003.
+So we sometimes did that, an early example being our Welsh 3000's walk in July 2003.
 Then there were recipes, routes, and other additions, usually just tagged on to the site following requests from third parties.

 Enjoy the outdoors.